 In the past decade, the District of Columbia housing market has experienced a sharp increase in housing prices making the District one of the least affordable in terms of housing.
-While home prices have declined since mid-2009, rents and home prices remain far higher than a decade ago.
-Affordable rental units continue to be converted into luxury condominiums, although not at the same rate as the peak of the housing market.
-The lack of affordable housing has been particularly burdensome for low- and moderate- income residents, and is so severe for the District's lowest-income residents that most in this category now spend half or more of their income on housing.
+Affordable rental units continue to be converted into luxury condominiums.
+The lack of affordable housing has been particularly burdensome for low- and moderate-income residents, and is so severe for the District's lowest-income residents that most in this category now spend half or more of their income on housing.